andreasosioxp/mykatas/dateformatter/README.md

 ### Round the less significant parts

-Let's define the "depth" of the output string produced by our function as the number of "steps" between the *largest* and the *smallest* unit of time that is being used.
+Let's define the **depth** of the output string produced by our function as the number of "steps" between the *largest* and the *smallest* unit of time that is being used.
 For example:

 <code>"1 week 1 day 13 hours 45 minutes"</code> has depth 3 (weeks is "3 steps" away from minutes)<br>